-- - A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or

-- interference with water use practices near public recreation areas or water supply - 2.
-In addition to any actions required of the NWP applicant with respect to the In addition to any actions required of the NWP applicant with respect to the "Notification" General Condition 32, the applicant shall notify the Illinois EPA, Bureau of Water, of the specific activity.
-This notification shall include information concerning the orders and approvals that have been or will be obtained from the Illinois EPA Bureau of Land (BOL), for all cleanup activities under BOL jurisdiction or for which authorization or approval is sought from BOL for no further remedial action.
+- A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - D. interference with water use practices near public recreation areas or water supply intakes. - 2.
+In addition to any actions required of the NWP applicant with respect to the "Notification" General Condition 32, the applicant shall notify the Illinois EPA, Bureau of Water, of the specific activity.
+This notification shall include information concerning the orders and approvals that have been or will be obtained from the Illinois EPA Bureau of Land (BOL), for - all cleanup activities under BOL jurisdiction or for which authorization or approval is sought from BOL for no further remedial action.
+An individual Section 401 water quality certification will be required for activities that do not require or will not receive authorization or approval from the BOL.
+3.

-An individual Section 401 water quality certification will be required for activities that do not require or will not receive authorization or approval from the BOL. - 39.
-Commercial and Institutional Developments.
-Discharges of dredged or fill material into non-tidal waters of the United States for the construction or expansion of commercial and non-tidal waters of the United States for the construction or expansion of commercial and institutional building foundations and building pads and attendant features that are necessary for the use and maintenance of the structures.
-Attendant features may include, but are not limited to, roads, parking lots, garages, yards, utility lines, storm water management facilities, wastewater treatment facilities, and recreation facilities such as playgrounds and playing fields.
+39. Commercial and Institutional Developments.
+Discharges of dredged or fill material into non-tidal waters of the United States for the construction or expansion of commercial and institutional building foundations and building pads and attendant features that are necessary for the use and maintenance of the structures.
+Attendant features may include, but are not limited to, roads, parking lots, garages, yards, utility lines, storm water management facilities, wastewater treatment facilities, and recreation facilities such as playfounds and playing fields.
 Examples of commercial developments include retail stores, industrial facilities, restaurants, business parks, and shopping centers.
 Examples of institutional developments include schools, fire stations, government office buildings, judicial buildings, public works buildings, libraries, hospitals, and places of worship.
 The construction of new golf courses and new ski areas is not authorized by this NWP.
 The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
-The discharge must not cause the loss of more than 300 linear feet of stream bed.

-The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
 The discharge must not cause the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
-The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed 1/2-acre.
-This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.
+The loss of stream bed plus any other losses of jurisdicional wetlands and waters.
 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
 (See general condition 32.)
-(Authorities: Sections 10
+(Authorities: Sections 10 and 404) Commercial and Institutional Developments.
+Discharges of dredged or fill material into and 404)